marando/phpIERS/README.md

 Usage
 -----

+#### About Data
+When you install the package, a default set of IERS data will be installed from the time that the package was released.
+If you wish to have the most up to date data then you should call the IERS::update() function which will download the most recent data.
+You can put this in a cron job to keep things up to date.

 #### Creating an Instance
 You can create an instance from a standard of modified Julian day, as well as the current time:
 ```php